 EasyJet resumes flying with COVID-19 measures in place

-LONDON, June 15 (Reuters) - EasyJet EZJ.L aircraft will take to the skies on Monday for the first time since March 30, as the British carrier resumes a small number of mainly domestic flights after weeks of lockdown.
+LONDON, June 15 (Reuters) - EasyJet EZJ.L aircraft took to the skies for the first time since March 30 on Monday, as the British carrier resumed a small number of mainly domestic flights after weeks of lockdown.

-Passengers, who under easyJet's new rules must wear face masks, were to board the airline's first flight from London's Gatwick airport to Glasgow that was due to depart at 0600 GMT.
+Passengers, who under easyJet's new rules must wear face masks, boarded the airline's first flight from London's Gatwick airport to Glasgow for an 0600 GMT departure.

+Chief Executive Johan Lundgren said the airline was "super excited" to restart flights.

+He said measures to protect passengers had been agreed with regulators.
+"It's absolutely safe to fly," he added.

 The airline is starting with a minimal service, flying mainly routes within Britain to cities including Edinburgh and Belfast.
 It is also resuming some domestic and international routes from France, Switzerland, Italy and Portugal.